noelex/RabbitRPC/README.md

 # RabbitRPC
 > This repository is a work-in-progress.

-RabbitRPC is a simplistic communication library based on RabbitMQ for microservices and distributed applications built with .NET.
+RabbitRPC is a lightweight .NET communication library for microservices and distributed applications built on top of RabbitMQ.

 RabbitRPC aims to simplify the development and deployment of small and mid-sized distributed applications by providing zero configuration communication primitives including remote procedure call, distributed events, shared states and distributed work queues.